globus/globus-compute/docs/sdk.rst

 The serialization/deserialization mechanics in Python and the pickle/dill libraries are implemented at the bytecode level and have evolved extensively over time.
-There is no backward/forward compatability guarantee between versions.
+There is no backward/forward compatibility guarantee between versions.
 Thus a function serialized in an older version of Python or dill may not deserialize correctly in later versions, and the opposite is even more problematic.